 These findings will be used, along with the location and stage of the disease, to determine the appropriate treatment for a mesothelioma patient.Diagnosing Mesothelioma

-In general, there is no clear and narrow path to diagnosis of mesothelioma.
-It is often an exhausting process that involves blood tests, imaging tests and numerous biopsies.
+In general, there is no clear and narrow path to the diagnosis of mesothelioma.
+It is often an exhausting process that involves blood tests, imaging tests, and numerous biopsies.

 Identification of mesothelioma types through histopathology is only one step in that process, and it should be noted that differences in particular cell types may be very subtle, which can sometimes make diagnosis a significant challenge.

 This is further complicated by the fact that early symptoms of mesothelioma tend to be confused with other more common – and less serious – illnesses.

 Most mesothelioma patients will have a team of physicians, including an oncologist and a pathologist, who understand the various subtleties involved.
 Although histopathologists do not consider a history of asbestos exposure in making their determination, it is important to inform your doctor if you have this history.

 It’s also important if you are diagnosed with mesothelioma to contact an experienced attorney who can help you determine what your legal options may be.
 In many cases, there is an avenue for financial compensation, because a great deal of asbestos exposure in the 20th century was the result of companies that concealed the dangers of their product or services.Mesothelioma Prognosis

 The long-term prognosis for patients with mesothelioma is poor.
 That said, those who are diagnosed with the most common mesothelioma cell type, epithelial, will have the best odds for longer survival.
 In some instances, individuals have lived five to 10 years beyond diagnosis with early diagnosis, aggressive treatment, and proper management.

 Because time is of the essence for every mesothelioma patient, it’s important to explore your legal options as soon as possible.